| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 9"And the kings of the earth, who committed acts of immorality and lived sensuously with her, will weep and lament over her when they see the smoke of her burning, 10standing at a distance because of the fear of her torment, saying, 'Woe, woe, the great city, Babylon, the strong city!
 For in one hour your judgment has come.'"

-18:9-10 "the kings of the earth" This begins a funeral dirge imagery from the fall of OT empires.
+18:9-10 "the kings of the earth" This begins funeral dirge imagery from the fall of OT empires.
 These kings must be different from the kings mentioned in Rev. 17:12,16, who participated in the destruction and fall of the great whore.
-These kings were apparently merchant nations who benefitted from commercial trade Rome.
+These kings were apparently merchant nations who benefited from commercial trade with Rome.
 This is an allusion to the powerful commercial city of Tyre and its prideful king in Ezekiel 26-28.
-The remainder of chapter 18 deals with the intoxicating commercial power associated with all fallen world systems.
+The remainder of chapter 18 deals with the intoxicating commercial power associated with all fallen world systems (Idealism).

 Again, please look at the notes on the possible meanings of the term "earth" at Rev. 1:7.